 - Withdrawals/Drops: Credit hours in which a student receives a grade of "W" or "WF" are included in the number of attempted hours, but do not count toward successfully completed hours.
 Excessive withdrawals may affect your ability to meet satisfactory academic progress standards. - Incompletes: Credit hours in which a student receives a grade of "I" are included in the number of attempted hours, but do not count toward successfully completed hours.
 Grades of "I" are treated as an "F", which negatively affects GPA. - Fails: Credit hours in which a student receives a grade of "F", "WF", "R" are included in the number of attempted hours, but do not count toward successfully completed hours.
 In addition, these grades negatively affect GPA.
 Students with failed grades may have difficulty meeting the satisfactory academic progress standards. - Audit and Never Attend: An audit "AU" or never attended "NA" grade is not considered attempted coursework.
 It is not included in the students' GPA or completion rate evaluation.
 A student cannot receive financial aid for courses that he/she audits or never attends. - Repeat Courses: Per federal regulations, a student may repeat a previously passed course (grade of "D" or better) on additional time.
 Repeat courses are included in total attempted earned hours. - Credit by Exam: Credit hours in which a student receives a "CE" is included in attempted and completed hours for the time-based standards of completion rate and maximum time frame.
 A student cannot receive financial aid for a "CE" credit. - Transfer Credit: All hours transferred and accepted from other institutions are included in the number of hours attempted and completed.
-In addition, a student's maximum time to receive financial aid will be reduced by the equivalent transfer of credit hours towards his/her degree.
+In addition, a student's maximum time to receive financial aid will be reduced by the equivalent transfer of credit hours towards the degree. - Incomplete Emergency and Withdraw Emergency (IE/WE grades): In response to the national emergency due to the COVID-19 pandemic, IE and WE grades are not included in the quantitative component of the Satisfactory Academic Progress calculation.
+If a student receives a final grade (not a grade of IE) for a class, the new grade and number of credits attempted will be used to determine if the student is making SAP.